two Dynamic Concrete Pumping pumps working on a project

 It’s a familiar sight on many American highways — a heavy roller compacting a layer of concrete.
 Roll-compacted concrete is a strong, dense concrete used on heavily trafficked highways with vehicles that carry large loads.
 This concrete emits fewer emissions during the production process, which benefits the environment.

-Roll compacted concrete can be found in roadworks, airport runways, car parks, pavements and industrial servicing.
+Roll compacted concrete can be found in parking lots, roadworks, airport runways, car parks, pavements and industrial servicing.

 22. Glass Concrete